dssg/triage/example/config/README.md

     - `qurey`: The `query` key should have a query, parameterized with an `'{as_of_date}'`, to select the entity_ids that should be included for a given date.
 The `{as_of_date}` will be replaced with each `as_of_date` that the experiment needs.
 The returned `entity_id` must be an integer.
     - `name`: You may enter a `name` for your configuration.
 This will be included in the metadata for each matrix and used to group models.
 If you don't pass one, the string `default` will be used.

+The cohort config section of your experiment config can optionally be omitted.
+If you don't specify it, it will default to all the entities in your event's tables  (from_obj in feature_aggregations).
+The name by default in this case will be 'all_entities'.
+As with the time splitting defaults, this may be a good starting point, but you will likely want to refine your cohort definition as you iterate on your project.

 ### Label Generation
 Labels are configured by passing a query with placeholders for the `as_of_date` and `label_timespan`.